 - We also wanted to enjoy the drive.
 I don’t find it particularly relaxing to either drive or navigate when I don’t know where I am going.
 Besides, I wanted to look out and savour the scenery.

 - Lastly, the cost to hire a guide with a car was only 180 euros for the day.
 In my experience, this is a very inexpensive price for a full day private tour with a car and guide.
 Our hotel booked this excursion with a local guide named Adreas Fofilos.
 He had a large Mercedes sedan that fit the four of us very comfortably.
 He had excellent English and an easy going style.
 It was a pleasure spending the day with him.
 If you want to hire Andreas directly, here is his website – Kotor-Tours-me.
+You can also reach him on his mobile at +38268621624.

 Having said that, there is nothing that I saw that should deter you from self driving.
 For sure, there were lots of traffic between Kotor and Budva.
 However, the roads were good and the driving was unremarkable.